fedeghe/unicodeist/README.md

         - clone it  (when clicked, the clone will be found on the symbol list bottom)
         - bring it to the top (z-index)
         - move it to the bottom (z-index)
-        - center horizontally *
+        - center horizontally ...almost
-        - center vertically *
+        - center vertically ...almost

     - change the `font-family` of the symbol
     - change the `font-weight` of the symbol